 In addition to the Advisory Report, CBSAC will also release an annual consensus statement beginning in March 2013 to provide preliminary analysis/recommendations on the WDS results before the state crabbing seasons begin in March and April.

-Biomass: Approximately 68.5 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2014 crabbing season.
+Biomass: Approximately 101 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2015 crabbing season.
 This number is below the recommended target of 215 million female spawning-age crabs and above the recommended threshold number of 70 million female spawning-age crabs.
 The estimated abundance in 2015 of 101 million female crabs increased from the 2014 estimate of 68.5 million.

 The graphs below show abundance estimates of female adult crabs and juvenile crabs, respectively, from the annual Winter Dredge Survey results for 1990-2016.